matrix-org/dendrite/docs/installation/7_configuration.md

 ### Per-component connections (all other configurations)

-If you are building a polylith deployment, are using SQLite databases or separate PostgreSQL databases per component, then you must instead configure the `database` sections under each of the component blocks ,e.g. under the `app_service_api`, `federation_api`, `key_server`, `media_api`, `mscs`, `room_server`, `sync_api` and `user_api` blocks.
+If you are are using SQLite databases or separate PostgreSQL databases per component, then you must instead configure the `database` sections under each of the component blocks ,e.g. under the `app_service_api`, `federation_api`, `key_server`, `media_api`, `mscs`, `room_server`, `sync_api` and `user_api` blocks.